crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 This assignment has two deliverables:

-1. Answering [a questionnaire](https://docs.google.com/forms/d/1cEkW2h2xwVyKaXriKR7PqroPDjQZE34AKPoRP-lUV5Y/viewform?usp=send_form) about the company or project that you are researching (due 9/10/14).
+1. Answering [a questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form) about the company or project that you are researching.
-2. A slideshow and video that you will use for an in-class presentation (due 9/17/14).
+2. A video presentation about the company.
+Several of the best videos will be selected for in-class presentations on Fridays.
+Teams whose videos are selected will receive extra credit.

 This assignment can be done individually or in pairs.

-First, please sign up for a [company or project](https://docs.google.com/spreadsheets/d/1kOcI7BJUQGeG3Pb3oZPRqfTt2JYwRnjnTqImex9qsSQ/edit#gid=209977841).
+First, please sign up for a [company or project](https://docs.google.com/spreadsheets/d/1dmTheLr1zzSzF4ci9hWIPNkO7sTHcXV3quwocPKr95o/edit?usp=sharing).
+Please do not pick a company that another team has already signed up for.
 If there’s a company that you’d like to research that isn’t on the list, you are welcome to ask the instructor or the TA to ask if it is OK.
-Second, please choose a [presentation date](https://docs.google.com/spreadsheets/d/1kOcI7BJUQGeG3Pb3oZPRqfTt2JYwRnjnTqImex9qsSQ/edit#gid=0).
-Up to 3 presentations can go on the same day.

-You should independently research the company, and then [fill in your answers about it in this questionnaire](https://docs.google.com/forms/d/1cEkW2h2xwVyKaXriKR7PqroPDjQZE34AKPoRP-lUV5Y/viewform?usp=send_form).
-Your short answers to these questions by <b>Wednesday, September 10</b>.
+You should independently research the company, and then [fill in your answers about it in this questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form).
+Your short answers to these questions on  {{ page.due_date | date: "%A, %B %-d, %Y" }}.

-You will record a short 5 to 7 minute video presentation about your company and present it in class on the date that you choose.
-You must record the video.
-For the in-class presentation, you can either play the recording and answer questions afterwards, or you can give a live presentation.
+You will record a short 5 to 7 minute video presentation about your company.
 Your presentation should address the following questions:

 - What incentives does it offer to get people to participate?
 - How does it aggregate the information provided by the crowd?